Integrating AI with Legacy Systems: A Practical Approach

 A common pattern: Legacy operational systems remain the source of truth.
 Data extracted daily/hourly populates cloud data warehouses.
 AI systems work against the cloud data.
 Decisions made by AI are fed back to legacy systems via APIs.

-The technical challenge of integrating AI into legacy systems is often smaller than the organizational challenge.
-People who've used legacy systems for years develop mental models about how they work.
-AI changes those models.
+The organizational challenge of integrating AI often exceeds the technical challenge.
+People who've used legacy systems for years develop mental models about how they work, and AI changes those models.
+Success requires clear communication about why AI is being added, gradual rollout starting with pilots, training and support for users, feedback mechanisms, and initially reviewing AI recommendations before acting.

 Clear communication: Explain why AI is being added (improve efficiency, quality, or customer experience—not to replace people).